 [Section 10 amended by No. 40 of 2003 s.
 14.]

-11. Tax payable with returns — local non-group employers
+11. Tax payable with returns: local non-group employers

 The amount of pay-roll tax payable by a local non-group employer for a progressive return period or for part of a progressive return period is the amount calculated by applying the pay-roll tax rate to the amount equal to the difference between —